Freskoko/INF161_H23/project/INF161report.md

 The website allows all fields to not have values, except the date.
 The date is something that  is hard to be predicted by a KNNimputer.
 It is possible, but requires data represented in a different format, rather than the datetime format this project uses.

 KNNimputer.

+#TODO

+instead of taking the mean could have tkane median or sum from some coloumns when combing all 6 to 1 for traffic data

 ### Conclusion: